FinnAlbrecht/bbc-apprenticeship/README.md

 The purpose of this repository is to document my learning journey and showcase my progress throughout the apprenticeship.
 Each project folder contains its own README with more detailed information about tools, versions, and concepts used.

+---

+## ℹ️ Notes on Version Control

+Please note that the projects in this repository were **pushed to GitHub retrospectively**.
+The original development and commit history were maintained on a **private internal BBC Git instance** during the apprenticeship.

+This public repository serves as a curated overview and portfolio of the work completed during that time.